MHH77/MHH77/README.md

 - 👋 Hi, I’m @MHH77
 - 👀 I’m interested in programing
 - 🌱 I’m currently learning Java - python for AI
-- 💞️ I’m looking to collaborate on..
-NOT NOW :)
+- 💞️ I’m looking to collaborate on.
 - 📫 How to reach me mesfandiari77@gmail.com .
 I will be happy(●'◡'●)

 <!---